AgonConsole8/agon-docs/docs/mos/System-Variables.md

 ## Command aliases

 If you set up a system variable in the format `Alias$Name` then this will set up a new command alias that can be used from the command line with the given name.
-For example, one could add a new `mode` command using `*set Alias$Mode vdu 22 %0`.
+For example, one could add a new `Mode` command using `*set Alias$Mode vdu 22 %0`.
 This would allow you to run the command `mode 1` to change the screen mode to mode 1.
 The command will be expanded to `vdu 22 1` when the command is run.

+When attempting to interpret a command, the MOS command interpreter checks for aliases first.
+As with regular commands the matching of the command name is not case-sensitive, and the command can be abbreviated with a `.` character.
+So if you have defined the `Mode` command alias above, and no other aliases beginning with `m`, then `*m.
+1` will be interpreted as `*mode 1`.
+Only if no matching alias is found will the system look for a matching in-built command.

+Alias resolution can be disabled by prefixing a command with the [`%`](./Star-Commands.md#skip-aliases) character.
+So `*%m.` will skip alias resolution and run the first in-built command that matches `m.`, which in MOS 3.0 would be the [`Mem`](./Star-Commands.md#mem) command.
+Disabling alias resolution can be useful in script files to ensure you're running the command you expect, and not an alias that may have been defined by the user.

 Aliases support [argument substitution](Argument-Substitution.md).
 Any unused arguments (beyond the last used argument) will be automatically appended to the end of the resultant command.